 Why Trauma Memories Return in Fragments

-There’s a moment she shares; one that is hard to hear but impossible to ignore.
+There is a moment she shares that is hard to hear but impossible to ignore.

 An assault that only ended because someone else stepped in.